Policy Plan 2018 – 2022

 As much as possible financial contributions will be allocated to and used in projects within the same calendar year.
 Where legacies are donated to the foundation, an appropriate structure for the financial support of projects will be established in accordance with the objectives of the foundation.

-The Keep Food Simple foundation is managed by a Board consisting of four unpaid members who will appoint an Advisory Board consisting of independent professionals from universities and industry.
+The Keep Food Simple foundation is managed by a Board consisting of a minimum of 5 members.
+The Board is supported by an Advisory Board consisting of 6 – 8 independent professionals from universities and industry.
 Together with project managers and support this will form an involved team of 15 – 20 individuals.
 The Board of Management has final responsibility for decisions on projects and finance made on the principle of a majority vote.

-Through www.keepfoodsimple.nl regular updates will be given on progress in projects, new ideas, workshops, annual statements and our policy plan.
+Through www.keepfoodsimple.nl as well as newsletters regular updates will be given on progress in projects, new ideas, workshops, annual statements and our policy plan.
 The extensive network of the foundation in the agri-food cluster has proven to be a valuable basis for the discussions and realisation of projects and financial support.
-A first workshop in 2016, supported by RABO Head Office, on the possibilities of fermentation in food production was judged a considerable success leading to a number of follow up steps.
+A first workshop in 2016, supported by RABO Head Office, was a considerable success, and we are planning to repeat this co-operation in the future.

-In 2016 and 2017 a number of projects has been started that will serve as an example of the objectives of the foundation.
+Over the past years a number of projects have been started that will serve as an example of the objectives of the foundation.
 Together with the University of Maastricht Campus Venlo a product Pesto di Carciofi (a healthy product for diets in need of high fibre) was developed using the entire artichoke plant; thus far only 10% was used and valuable nutrients were wasted.
 In another project the impact of modern technology on traditional breadmaking is being investigated; academic research has shown that in this way tasty bread can be made without the use of additives and with a low gluten content.
-All in all major advantages for a healthy diet.
+All in all, major advantages for a healthy diet.